Snorkeling the remote and historic Banda Islands

 Meals provided: B,L,D

 We return to Hatta with the goal to snorkel the another section of reef where the shallow margin gives us access to many of the fish that are usually found a bit deeper on the wall.
 Pyramid butterflyfish, clown triggerfish and lots of groupers, anthias, and turtles are common sightings along the wall.
-Int eh shallows is a nice mixture of rubble and sea grass, making it a great place for wrasse-lovers.
+In the shallows is a nice mixture of rubble and sea grass, making it a great place for wrasse-lovers.
 In the afternoon we will snorkel the convoluted bays and beautiful beachfront of Lonthor (Banda Besar) Overnight: Gaia Love

 Day 8 – 9: Banda Islands / Banda Neira / Gunung Api / Fort Belgica / Mandarinfish